 WHAT I LIKED: True to its genre, and full of all possible problems that the lovers have to face before realizing their love for each other and it ends in a happily ever after.
 True to her word, the language of the story is simple and perfect and the book is well-edited and proofread.

-WHAT I DID NOT LIKE: The cover, to me the cover could have been made to look less like a sims game screen shot.
-Also, in the first chapter Rahul kissing a sixteen year old girl a bit off.
+WHAT I DID NOT LIKE: The cover, to me the cover could have been made to look less like a sims game screenshot.
+Also, in the first chapter, Rahul kisses a sixteen-year-old girl a bit off.
 But that teenage romance is the basis of the story.

-RATING: My rating for the book is 3 out of 5.
-The author delivers on the promise of entertainment and there is nothing you take away from the book except a smile on your face.
-The book though makes an entertaining read, just like those masala bollywood blockbusters.
-In all, the fun and joy that she has written the book with translates to the reader while reading.
+FINAL VERDICT: The author delivers on the promise of entertainment and there is nothing you take away from the book except a smile on your face.
+The book though makes an entertaining read, just like those masala Bollywood blockbusters.
+In all, the fun and joy that she has written the book with translate to the reader while reading.
 Pick it up only if you love Romance, with all its cliches and happily ever afters.

 The book has been given to me for review by the Author.
 No payment was taken, and my opinions are honest and unbiased.